 In 1867 Mr Thomas Charles Thompson, Member of Parliament for Durham, bought the Estate.
 After purchase, he demolished the existing Henniker mansion, except possibly the cellars, and built the House which forms the central section of the building as it is now.
 The grounds were then laid out and some fine specimen trees planted.
 The stream, which originates near Wych Cross, was dammed to make fords.

-In 1886 he added the little Church of St Richard de Wych to the east of the present estate so that the family, when at Ashdown, and the people of the place, could worship there and so save the three-mile walk to Hartfield.
-This small Church fell into disrepair and was demolished in the 1970’s.
+In 1886 he added the little Church of St Richard de Wych to the east of the present estate so that the family, when at Ashdown, and locals could worship there and so save the three-mile walk to Hartfield.
+This small Church fell into disrepair and was demolished in the 1970s.
 Mr Thompson also built a School Room and School House for the local children and provided free lunches for them.
 This School closed in 1943 and is used today as staff accommodation.

 Mr Thomas Charles Thompson died in 1892 leaving in his Will a black suit to each of his employees in order that they would be smartly dressed for his funeral.
 Ashdown Park was bequeathed to his daughter who had married the Vicar of Forest Row, George Carnack Fisher.
 The Fishers had lived in a house on the Estate, which is now the Roebuck Hotel at Wych Cross.
 Their son G. K. T. Fisher then inherited the Estate but was killed in 1917 in the First World War.